Smoove & Turrell: History

 In 2014 the band released its third album on Jalapeño, entitled Broken Toys.
 Its release was preceded by the release of the single "Lay It On Me" and followed by "Will You Be Mine" and "Now or Never".
 The band formally launched the album at a gig at The Jazz Cafe in London.
 Following the album launch, the band embarked on a UK and European promotional tour - The Broken Toys tour - to support its release.

 Respected DJ / label boss and producer Gilles Peterson played the title track on his BBC 6 Music show.

 One notable show on 13 March 2015 saw the band play a secret acoustic gig at the North East Of England Institute Of Mining.
 The secret was the location of the gig, which was only revealed two days prior to the performance, in front of an audience of 100 fans.
 The band continued to tour in 2015.

 By 2016 their extensive touring and appeal across borders was recognised by the BPI and the band were awarded Music for Export Growth Scheme funding to assist with an extended touring schedule.
 The band were invited to play Canadian Music Week and crowdfunded the necessary costs to take them there in just two days.

 Album number four 'Crown Posada' was released in 2016, with the whole band involved in the writing process.
 An album which infused their northern soul and funk style with early electronica influences, rock, pop, disco and jazz whilst still maintaining the signature Smoove & Turrell sound.

-Socially conscious lyrics are very much a centre piece of the themes explored by the band.
-Highlighting the divide between the rich and the poor and offering an insider’s look at what it’s like to grow up, live and raise a family in the North East of England.
-'50 days Of Winter' in particular offers a bleak picture of the isolation that can strike when life on the road stops and real life kicks in.
+Socially conscious lyrics are central to the themes explored by the band.
+These lyrics highlight the divide between the rich and the poor, and offer an insider’s look at what it’s like to grow up, live, and raise a family in the North East of England.
+'50 days Of Winter' offers a bleak picture of isolation after life on the road ends and reality kicks in.